(Editor’s note: This post was originally published in 2016 and has recently been updated for accuracy and relevance)

-On premises call center
+Onsite call center

-This configuration means that your call center’s communication hardware, software, and infrastructure all remain in your offices.
-The dedicated communication servers can take different forms, PBX or IP PBX.
+This configuration means that your call center’s communication hardware, software, and infrastructure are all stored and operated within your place of business.
+The dedicated communication servers can take different forms, such as PBX or IP PBX.

 Cloud-based call center software

-This solution relies on internet access with sufficient bandwidth to comfortably accommodate all users.
-The call center’s data is hosted on the cloud, and the corresponding servers either belong to the service provider, or to third party.
+This solution relies on internet access with sufficient bandwidth to comfortably accommodate all users, plus other internet activity.
+Your business or call center’s data is hosted on the cloud, and the corresponding servers either belong to the service provider, or to a third party, such as AWS.